samlarson94/samlarson94/README.md

 - 🤠 Howdy, I’m @samlarson94
-- 👀 I’m interested in building web tools for the AEC Industry, AI, & Mobile AR/VR Development.
+- 👀 I’m a full-stack dev building tools for the AEC Industry.
+- As a former construction manager, my mission is to build tech that makes it easier to build our human habitat.
 - 🏗️ I’m looking to collaborate on any open source project that benefits the AEC and Real Estate industries, helps save the planet, or helps push the decentralized-finance space forward.
 - 📫 Reach me at www.samlarson.tech | www.samlarson.io
 - 🎥 I'm also an avid videographer & photographer - Say hi at www.studio31g.com 👋